krolyxon/rmptui/README.md

 - `3` to go to playlists view
 - `Enter` to add song/playlist to current playlist
 - `a` to append the song to current playing queue
+- `BackSpace` to delete the highlighted song from queue
 - `f` to go forwards
 - `b` to go backwards
 - `>` to play next song from queue